-Drug crimes are considered serious crimes.
-Individuals convicted of drug crimes can face severe penalties, which can include suspended licenses, jail and lengthy prison terms, fines, probation, deportation, mandatory treatment programs, registration as a drug offender, and/or random drug testing.
+Drug crimes are considered serious crimes under both state and federal laws.
+Individuals convicted of drug crimes can face severe penalties, which can include jail and lengthy prison terms, fines, probation, immigration consequences, and/or collateral consequences such as the loss of a professional license.

 Ms. Azari has successfully defended her clients facing drug charges in both state and federal courts.
 Cases involving drug charges often require aggressive litigation and the filing of search and seizure motions and other pre-trial motions, comprehensive cross-examination of police officers and informants both before and through trial, as well as a thorough investigation.